cul-it/ci-jenkins-pantheon-wordpress/README.md

 ### Check for updates

-1. Go to the upstream test site in Pantheon, uls-upstream-test
+1. Use the upstream test site in Pantheon, uls-upstream-test, to check for updates
-   * Make sure the site environments have the latest upstream version.
+   * Make sure the site environments are up-to-date with the latest upstream before proceeding
-   * If site needs to be updated: Apply the upstream, create a local instance, run composer install, and then commit and push the changes created by running composer install.

 2. Check plugin updates, core WordPress updates, and core theme updates to determine what should be added to the new upstream
    * Option 1: Go to the Patheon admin dashboard for uls-upsteam-test's Dev environment and select the "Status" menu option and then "run the checks now."
 This will give you a list of the plugin packages that need updating.